ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### IS_UNIQUE

-This indicates whether or not the index is globally unique.
+This indicates whether the index is globally unique.
 'Y' signifies that the index is globally unique, and 'N' signifies that it is not globally unique.

 ##### IS_LOCAL_UNIQUE

-This indicates whether or not the index is locally unique.
+This indicates whether the index is locally unique.
 'Y' signifies that it is locally unique, and 'N' means that it is not locally unique.

 ##### IS_RANGE

-This indicates whether or not the index is locally unique.
+This indicates whether the index is locally unique.
 'Y' signifies that it is locally unique, and 'N' means that it is not locally unique.

 #### Reference Tables